 There are a number of methods to assist your giving to St Matthew’s.

 Offering envelopes are made available by the church and are a great help in systematic giving and can be used for cash or cheque.
-Our offering envelopes have two pockets, one is for giving to St Matthew’s, the other is for giving to mission, namely CMS.
-If you wish to direct your giving to another mission organisation, for example SIM or AFES, then please write the organisation clearly on the mission side of the envelope.
+Our offering envelopes have two pockets, one is for giving to St Matthew’s, the other is for giving to mission.
+If you wish to direct your giving to a mission organisation, then please write the organisation clearly on the mission side of the envelope.

 This is very simple to set up providing you have internet banking.
 St Matthew’s bank details (BSB and Account number) are provided below and are printed each week on the back of the bulletin.